Hire Expert Data Engineers

 Example Coding Questions

 FizzBuzz questions are great for coding interviews.
-They are clear, don’t require domain knowledge, require problem-solving without being a ‘trick’ question, and there are plenty of resources online for you to compare answers with.
+They are clear and require problem-solving without being a ‘trick’ question.
 Here’s an example:

 Question:

 Write a program that prints the numbers from 1 to 100.
-But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
-For numbers which are multiples of both three and five print “FizzBuzz”
+But for multiples of three print “Fizz” instead of the number, and for the multiples of five print “Buzz”.
+For numbers that are multiples of both three and five, print “FizzBuzz.”

 E.g. 1, 2, Fizz, 4, Buzz, Fizz, 7, 8, Fizz, Buzz, 11, Fizz, 13, 14, FizzBuzz, 16, …